lukavuletic/todo-list-api/README.md

     OWNER to superuser;
 ```

-For connection to the database, please set environment variables in .env file in root folder.

 The other mandatory repository that needs to be ran for this project can be found on this link - https://github.com/lukavuletic/todo-list-client

 To run with docker-compose please create a docker-compose.yml file in a folder that includes both todo-list-api and todo-list-client and setup .env file next to docker-compose.yml file then execute command `docker-compose up --build -d`
+**Keep in mind that even if you decide to run without docker-compose, you still need .env file setup**

 .env
 ```